Skip to Main Content

 Medicaid billing obligations and medical waste compliance carry distinct documentation requirements that vary by facility type and are worth reviewing before a state inspection or audit.
 For practices with non-physician ownership involved, understanding who can legally own a medical practice in this state is a foundational question that shapes how the entire business gets structured.
 The state participates in the Interstate Medical Licensure Compact, which affects how telemedicine providers manage cross-state licensing obligations.
 Physician non-compete agreements are enforceable under the right conditions and employment contracts that look straightforward often contain provisions that create problems when a provider exits.

-Why Indiana Healthcare Providers Trust Dike Law Group
+Why Indiana providers choose Dike Law Group:

 Schedule a Consultation to Get Started Today!